Co-author: Elise Donaldson

 The deposit required is determined as a percentage of the total value of the property you’re buying, with most lenders asking for at least 5%.
 However, it’s worth noting that if your deposit is less than 20% of the loan (which is generally the recommended minimum amount), you’ll likely need to pay Lenders Mortgage Insurance, and in some cases may also be charged a higher interest rate.

-According to the ABS, the mean price of residential dwellings in Australia is $623,000.
-This means that a 20% deposit for an average property would be around $125,000.
-How could anyone possibly save for a house deposit that big?
+According to the Australian Bureau of Statistics (ABS), the mean price of residential dwellings in Australia is $636,900, as of March 2019.
+This means that a 20% deposit for an average property would be around $127,380, which, let’s face it, could be a challenging prospect for many eager home buyers.

 - Deal with your debt

-These days, there are many ways people could go about making a little bit of extra cash on the side.
-The internet has become a hotbed for “side gigs”, with countless opportunities to freelance as a blogger, graphic designer, copywriter, website developer, photographer…the list goes on.
-The “services” section of online classifieds can be used to advertise your skills or trades for hire.
-Also the rise of the sharing economy (think Airbnb and Uber) has meant that just about anyone can turn their homes into holiday accommodation or their cars into taxis.
+These days there are many ways people can go about making a little bit of extra cash on the side.
+The internet has become a hotbed for side gigs, with opportunities to freelance in a variety of areas, such as a blogger, graphic designer, copywriter, website developer or photographer.
+You could try using the ‘services’ section of online classifieds or marketplaces such as Airtasker to advertise your skills or trades for hire.
+Also, with the rise of the sharing economy (think Spacer, Uber and the like), there are opportunities for some people to turn their unused car parks or cars into income generators.

 - Data entry